WinVector/wrapr/extras/UnaryFnPipelines.md

     ## 1:     b        2.0
     ## 2:     a        1.5

+`rquery` pipelines are designed to specify and execute data wrangling tasks.
 An important feature of `rquery` pipelines is: they are designed for serialization.
 This means we can save them and also send them to multiple nodes for parallel processing.

 ``` r